denisdallinga/airflow-workshop/3-laptop-stats-collector/README.md

 - How many chrome tabs are open?
 - What is the load on my laptop?

 For this we are going to build two DAG's.
 One collector DAG that will run every minute.
+It will collect the metrics and write them to disk.
+The other collector dag will aggregate the metrics, save them to disk and send a summary to slack.